 Actions are property changes used to transition the media from one state to another.
-Actions are added to a clip by selecting the clip, opening the property that you want to alter, then clicking the Add Action button at the bottom of the properties pane.
+Actions are added to a clip by selecting the clip, opening the property that you want to alter, then clicking the Add Action button (+Action) at the top of the properties pane.
 The action is placed in relation to the position of the scrubber, but can be moved on the clip.
 The duration of the action is changed by dragging the edge of the action to lengthen or shorten the action.

-Figure 4.
+Figure 5.
 Video Properties Action